CrawlingKiming/DivingTopics/README.md

-# A new business proposal : Combining Topic LDA model and Card Transaction Data
+# Combining Topic LDA model and Card Transaction Data

 I propose a new business model that tracks floating topics of SNS for marketing.
 HIgh correlation is observed between specific topic & products.